fastforwardlabs/blog/README.md

 # Adding a prototype link

 The prototype section contains links to notebooks and prototypes.
 It is visible at the bottom of the front page and on its own at https://blog.fastforwardlabs.com/prototypes.
 To add a prototype add the new entry to the top of `data/prototypes.toml`.
 Use the previous entries as a guide.
 The image link can be relative (to an image you added using the process described above) or absolute (to another website) just make sure it is `https` if it is to another site or it won't show up.
 Look up the TOML format if you have any formatting issues.
 Just like adding a post, any new entries will be automatically built and deployed after you commit your changes and do `git push origin master`.

+# Adding a newsletter

+We use the blog to generate the newsetter (which is sent through Cloudera marketing ops).
+Newsletters go here: https://github.com/fastforwardlabs/blog/tree/master/content/newsletters and the html version can be found at URLs like https://blog.fastforwardlabs.com/newsletters/2020-06.html.
+You also need to inline the CSS (usually we use a Mailchimp tool, maybe someday we'll clean up this process more).